🥳 Supermanagers episode 100 featuring David Sacks is now LIVE! 🔥

 4 The Most Overlooked Part of the One-on-One: Priorities for the Week Ahead

 This is one of the most important, but overlooked parts of the one-on-one meeting.
-I can guarantee that your manager has a different view on priorities to you.
+I can guarantee that your manager has a different view on priorities for you.
 Investing a little time every week in finding out what your manager expects of you in the week ahead is one of the best investments you can make.

-In my opinion, this is perhaps the most important part of your one-on-one meetings with your manager, because this is a chance to make a decision about the future, instead of just report on the past.
+In my opinion, this is perhaps the most important part of your one-on-one meetings with your manager, because this is a chance to make a decision about the future, instead of just reporting on the past.

 Arriving at your meeting with your priorities mapped out is a pro move because it shows your manager that you are forward-thinking and have planned your work.